airalab/robonomics-wiki/docs/connect-sensor-to-robonomics.md

 ![robonomics](./images/sensors-connectivity/12_APIrobonomics.jpg)

-> If you want to send data to your own server, tick `Custom API` and write your address and port
+> If you want to send data to your own server, enable `Custom API` and write your address and port

 Then enable GPS, put in your coordinates.
 Also enable all the sensors you connected: